-It is no secret that the results of the 2016 election have highlighted great divides in opinion, whether between family, neighbors, or perfect strangers.
-In an attempt to build understanding and move forward together, we'd like to invite people to sit down and have dinner.
+It is no secret that the results of the 2016 election highlighted great divides in opinion, whether between family, neighbors, or perfect strangers.
+In an attempt to build understanding and move forward together, we invited people to sit down and have dinner.
 There are many avenues to protest, to donate, to fight, to be heard; Make America Dinner Again is an avenue to listen.

 They’ve also put together a “host kit”, containing the logo in various formats, and printable items like letterhead to use for menus, icebreaker activities, and cards with inspiring quotes to place around the dinner table.
 Download host kit here.

-Justine Lee and Tria Chang are two Americans who felt disheartened by the often polarizing and vilifying language used during and after the 2016 Election.
-Make America Dinner Again (MADA) is their way of building empathy in their community, one conversation at a time.
+Justine Lee and Tria Chang are two Americans who felt disheartened by the often polarizing and vilifying language during and after the 2016 election.
+Make America Dinner Again (MADA) was a four-year, nationwide project of theirs building empathy in their community, one conversation at a time.

 By the end of its moderated four-year run, MADA had hundreds of events involving thousands of citizens — and was run in over 20 cities and with 12 chapters.
 Today they’ve set up MADA to run independently; folks are encouraged to take the format and host on their own!